The theory of money & wealth

 The threat of money & wealth

 Over the past six decades, the world has moved steadily towards Smith’s ideal.

 If anything, trade agreements have grown and protectionist barriers have reduced.

 The Western world is richer than it has ever been.
-A demonstration of the truth behind the wealth building power of the free markets to benefit not just the few but the many.
+A demonstration of the truth behind the wealth building power of the free markets, that benefit not just the few, but the many.

 But the world is on the edge of forgetting these inherent truths.

 Political instability is rife, created by a sense of unequal wealth distribution in some quarters.
 Populist politicians are on the rise, capitalising on this feeling.

-American President, Donald Trump talks regularly about placing tariffs on trade.
+US President Donald Trump has imposed tariffs on trade.
 Elsewhere, China’s state-heavy economy is dangerously inefficient.

 There has never been a more are dangerous time for the theories of wealth.
 Theories that have propelled the world forward since 1945 are in grave danger.

 Individual investors must take note and proceed carefully.

 To keep up to date with this evolving threat, you can return to this page.
 Here you’ll find all of our articles on the individual pursuit of wealth, and the economic theories behind it.